In this article:

-Signed into law in late March, the Coronavirus Aid, Relief and Economic Security (CARES) Act provides roughly $2.2 trillion in relief for people and businesses that have been affected by the COVID-19 crisis.
+Signed into law in late March 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act provided roughly $2.2 trillion in relief for people and businesses that have been affected by the COVID-19 crisis.

 For many student loan borrowers, that relief comes in the form of suspended payments through September 30, 2021.
 To qualify, you need to have direct loans or Federal Family Education Loans (FFELs) that are held by the federal government.

 If your loans are eligible, the benefit occurs automatically—no need to reach out to your loan servicer to opt in.
 As part of the stimulus package for federal student loan borrowers:

 - Involuntary collections of student loan debt, including wage garnishments, Social Security garnishments and tax refund offsets, are suspended.

 - Interest will not accrue during the suspension period.